Control and removal of pests can be a costly and time-consuming task.

 Ways to prevent pests from entering your home.

-You would have no doubt heard the expression, “prevention is better than a cure”, and when it comes to warding off these unwanted guests, nothing could be truer.
+You would have no doubt heard the expression, “prevention is better than a cure”, and when it comes to warding off these unwanted pests, nothing could be truer.

 Keeping pests at bay is easier than you may think.

 By taking some simple preventative measures will not only stop these pests in their tracks but negate the need to use pesticides.

 Below we reveal common access points where pests enter your home.

 Your roof is the perfect shelter and breeding ground for a range of insects, mammals, birds and other pests.

 Small openings between your tiles, sheet metal roofing and roof battens provide sufficient room for a variety of pests to enter your roof.

 Pests can also gain access through cracked or dislodged tiles, openings in eaves or between gaps in and around down water pipes.